Trying to write Korean names in English seems simple—until you look closer

 To use a hyphen or not use a hyphen—that is the question

-Most Korean given names can be written as one word without too much confusion.
+With given names, when you write Korean names in English as one word, this rarely causes confusion.
 But there are cases where a hyphen works better.
 Take the Olympic shooter Kim Mose.
 I’m guessing most of you read that as Kim “mows.”
-But when written as Kim Mo-se, you ‘might’ pronounce it as ‘moh-see’ though the actual pronunciation is closer to ‘moh-say’.
+Written as Kim Mo-se, you “might” pronounce it “moh-see” when it’s actually closer to “moh-say”.
 This is more a limitation of Romanization than spelling.
 But hyphenating the name at least ensures it’s pronounced with two syllables.

 Jeong An Da—female bodybuilder